This article will help you understand:

 I’m curious if you have clinics available in “XYZ” Zip Codes for certain tests.
 Can you provide this information?

-If the customer (or applicant) are searching a zip code and no locations are returned, that likely means that there are no clinics available in 60 mile radius that perform the required test.
+If the customer (or candidate) are searching a zip code and no locations are returned, that likely means that there are no clinics available in 60 mile radius that perform the required test.
 There might be clinics closer by that are not enabled for the customer account settings.
 For example “Out Of Network” clinics are more expensive, and require customer agreement be in place to leverage these locations.
 If you need to inquire further about available clinics in a particular zip code you may reach out to firstname.lastname@example.org and we can run a zip code search to help your candidate.

 What do MRO Notes Mean?